plan44/p44features/README.md

 - indicators: areas in a LED strip or matrix used as indicators with different styles
 - rfid: multiple cheap RFID readers as user-detecting "buttons"
 - dispmatrix: time synchronized LED matrix displays for large scrolling text display
+- inputs: use any GPIO, or pins of some i2c/spi based I/O extensions, or console keys for simulation, as generic inputs
 - light: simple PWM light dimmer
 - neuron: sensor triggered "conductance" light effect
 - mixloop: accelerometer triggered ball movement detector and light effect